The US inserts itself into Israel's war against Iran and claims 'severe damage' at nuclear sites

 Iran has long maintained that its nuclear program was peaceful, and U.S. intelligence agencies have assessed that Tehran is not actively pursuing a bomb.
 However, Trump and Israeli leaders have argued that Iran could quickly assemble a nuclear weapon.

 Israel has significantly degraded Iran’s air defenses and offensive missile capabilities and damaged its nuclear enrichment facilities.
-But only the U.S. military has the bunker-buster bombs that officials believe offered the best chance of destroying sites deep underground and the planes to drop them.
+But only the U.S. military has the bunker-buster bombs that officials believe offered the best chance of destroying sites deep underground.

-Fourteen of the bombs were used on two nuclear sites, including Fordo, according to Air Force Gen. Dan Caine, chairman of the Joint Chiefs of Staff.
-In all he said, 75 precision-guided weapons were used, including missiles fired from a submarine.
+A total of 14 of the bombs were used on Natanz and Fordo, according to the Pentagon.
+Air Force Gen. Dan Caine, chairman of the Joint Chiefs of Staff, said 75 precision-guided weapons were used, including missiles fired from a submarine.

-Satellite images taken by Planet Labs PBC after the American strikes, analyzed by The Associated Press, show damage to the facility.
+Satellite images taken by Planet Labs PBC after the U.S. strikes, analyzed by The Associated Press, show damage to the facility.

 Before the Israeli military campaign began, Iran said it had declared a third, unknown site as a new enrichment facility.